byteface/chode/README.md

 ## FUTURE
 ```
-I'm a busy guy and for now, whilst clunky, this is serving it's intended purpose.
-However I would love to do this...

 • detect current language by getting filename. auto search on that language
 • have some parameters i.e.